Sponsored Programs Services

 The WSU Office of Finance and Administration and DHHS personnel negotiate these rates in accordance with federal government cost principles set forth in Office of Management and Budget (OMB) Circular A-21 (applicable to grants awarded prior to December 26, 2014) or Uniform Guidance 2 CFR 200.414 and 2 CFR 200 Appendix III (applicable to grants awarded on or after December 26, 2014).

-Not all of the operations indicated above which contribute to a project's F&A costs apply equally to each project type or location, e.g., research versus educational services and on-campus versus off-campus locations.
+Not all of the operations indicated above that contribute to a project's F&A costs apply equally to each project type or location, e.g., research versus educational services and on-campus versus off-campus locations.
 For this reason, separate rates have been negotiated for each category, taking into account those F&A cost elements which are most applicable.
 The appropriate F&A cost category is determined at the time of proposal preparation.
-Questions should be directed to the Office of Grant and Research Development (OGRD).
+Questions should be directed to the Office of Research Operations and Support (OROS).
 The F&A cost categories are as follows:

 Research and development activities that are separately budgeted and accounted for.